 During this phase of hair growth, the hair follicles slow in their growth rate and begin to shrink in size, forming what is known as club hair.
 Usually, about 3-5% of your hair is in the catagen phase at any given time.

 3. Telogen Phase

-The telogen phase is known as the resting phase, where the club hairs are at rest while new hair begins to grow beneath it.
-This phase lasts for about three months, with an estimated 10 to 15% of your scalp hair being in this phase at any given time.
+The telogen phase is also known as the resting phase.
+In this phase of hair growth, the club hair remains dormant and does not grow or undergo any changes in size.
+This phase typically lasts about three months.
+An estimated 10 to 15% of your scalp hair is in telogen at any given time.